mozilla-rally/rally-core-addon/docs/STUDY_PUBLISHING.md

 # Study Extension Publishing

 Study extensions are unprivileged and hosted on addons.mozilla.org, and should follow the same experience as a normal third-party add-on.
-This is documented in more detail in the (study-template repositry)[https://github.com/mozilla-rally/study-template/blob/main/README.md#publishing-a-study].
+This is documented in more detail in the [study-template repositry](https://github.com/mozilla-rally/study-template/blob/main/README.md#publishing-a-study).

 ## Update RemoteSettings Server